cfjedimaster/document-services-exercises/README.md

 ## Optimize

-Exercices related to optimization functions for documents.
+Exercises related to optimization functions for documents.